blackbirdcrew/BLOG/_posts/2019-10-18-SOQL-Tutorial-For-Admins.md

 As we can see, the result is the same as before, but excluding the Accounts that were modified on the 16th of October 2019, to have their Billing City set as Barcelona.

-**Where example 2**: We want our results to show us all the records that have Barcelona set as their Billing City
+We want our results to show us all the records that have Barcelona set as their Billing City

 `SELECT Name, BillingCity, LastModifiedDate FROM Account WHERE BillingCity = ‘Barcelona’`